endoflife-date/endoflife.date/products/java.md

 > applications are typically compiled to bytecode that can run on any Java virtual machine (JVM)
 > regardless of the underlying computer architecture.

-Java as developed by the [OpenJDK Project](https://openjdk.org/), owned and primarily employed by Oracle, has been on a 6-month rapid-release cycle since the release of Java 10, and starting with Java 11, has new LTS releases every six releases, or three years.
+Java, as developed by the [OpenJDK Project](https://openjdk.org/), owned and primarily employed by Oracle, has been on a 6-month rapid-release cycle since the release of Java 10.
+Starting with Java 11, had new LTS releases every six releases (three years), followed by Java 17, after which the LTS frequency will be increased to every four releases (2 years).

 Java 8 is the last release on the old cycle methodology still in active support.
 Non-LTS releases are supported for 6 months.
 The latest supported release in each release cycle can be found at
 <https://www.oracle.com/java/technologies/java-se-glance.html>.

 Official builds and support from Oracle come in two varieties: open source under the GNU GPL, and a